 - 2 Tablespoons butter or vegan spread melted

-- 8 flour tortillas we used whole wheat, 8 inch size
+- 8 flour tortillas we used high fiber, whole wheat, 8 inch size

 - Combine prepared fruit in a large bowl.